NoahHsu/noahhsu.github.io/docs/Developer Experience/Backstage/Three Ways to Solve CORS Issue in the Embed Swagger Page in Backstage.en.md

 #### Result

-then the url on Swagger will change to the proxy endpoint of the Backstage backend with the original url.
+then the URL on Swagger will change to the proxy endpoint of the Backstage backend with the original URL.

 ![to-be_3_servers_url.png](assets%2FCorsApi%2Fto-be_3_servers_url.png)